smaurice101/us_dod_disa_3_entities_sourceip_destinationip_network-3f10/docs/source/kube.rst

    Note that the REST API service is unencrypted, but very useful if you don't have the need for security inside your VM.

 .. attenton::
-   These configurations is for advanced, yet more powerful and secure usage, of TML.
+   These configurations are for advanced, yet more powerful and secure, usage of TML.

 Here are the Steps to follow.
 """""""""""""""""""""""""""""""""""